wso2/react-vizgrammar/README.md

     }
 ```
 ### `metadata` prop and `data` prop
-Once the `config` is provided.
-User can provide a dataset to visualize the chart.
-For easy interpretation React-VizGrammar require this dataset to be arranged in a tabular way similar to the way explained below.
+Once the `config` is provided, user can provide a dataset to visualize the chart.
+For easy interpretation React-VizGrammar requires this dataset to be arranged in a tabular way similar to the way explained below.
 ```javascript
     metadata = {
         "names": ["Column1", "Column2",...],